-- Schools across Dar es Salaam who support and partake in our Annual Piggy Bank Campaigns.
+- Schools across Dar es Salaam who support and partake in our Annual Kibubu Campaigns.
 We hope in the coming years to expand this wonderful child-focused campaign across the UK and Ireland but wish to acknowledge Readers Rabbits, Little Scholars, Aga Khan Mzizima, Shaaban Robert, Al Muntazir, DIA and all others who continue to support us – together we can!

 Current memberships include: